-As of March 29, 2013, our cash and cash equivalents totaled \$118.5 million, and our short-term investments totaled \$109.8 million.
-As of March 29, 2013, a substantial majority of the Company's cash, cash equivalents and short-term investments were held in accounts in the United States.
-The Company believes that these funds are sufficient to meet the requirements of our U.S. operations for the next twelve months, as well as any stock repurchases under the Company's tender offer for up to \$100.0 million of its common stock that commenced on April 26, 2013 or under its stock repurchase program (which is presently suspended until the termination of the tender offer).
+As of June 28, 2013, our cash and cash equivalents totaled \$83.2 million, and our short-term investments totaled \$78.5 million.
+As of June 28, 2013, a substantial majority of our cash, cash equivalents and short-term investments were held in accounts in the United States.
+We believe that these funds are sufficient to meet the requirements of our U.S. operations for the next twelve months, as well as any stock repurchases under our present stock repurchase program.